uv

 uv init <project folder name>

-For example, running uv init new_project will create a folder called new_project and initialize the project there.
+For example, running uv init new_project will create a folder called new_project in your current directory and initialize the project there.
 If you navigate to some directory and want the project to live there (not creating another dedicated folder), simply run uv init without the project folder name argument.

 .